 WatchGuard’s Firebox Tabletop Appliances are ideal for small businesses and branch office locations.
 These are high-performance, total security tabletop appliances with built-in PoE+, and Wi-Fi optional.

 eMazzanti Technologies has been a dedicated WatchGuard partner since the beginning.
 We spent a lot of time studying the market and what is available to the small to medium business out there and chose to partner with WatchGuard for the following reasons:

 - WatchGuard has accomplished leadership positioning in Gartner’s Magic Quadrant of Multi-function Firewalls

 - The company offers incentives for upgrading existing equipment and converting from similar class competitors

 - Its products comply with regulatory compliance and security standards

 - Built-in layered defense technologies with unique layer 7 content inspection

-- Friendly end-user interface makes it easy to adopt
+- A friendly end-user interface makes it easy to adapt

 - Outstanding support and partner programs